dsacramone/redux-map-bind-actioncreator/README.md

 So, in your react class, you can now do 'actions.myFuncName()'.
 The dispatch is bound to it.

+## I want my whole state tree on my props.
+Do nothing, this handles it for you.
+## I want only 1 (or more) stores on my props.
+For instance, my "store/state tree" has
+the following reducers.
+Shoes, Prices, Colors, Sizes.
+BUT, I only want my component to care about the state as it pertains to Shoes & Colors (remember, Shoes is its own reducer )
+ <pre><code>

+export default bindMapComponent(MyReactClass)(Actions, "Shoes", "Colors")

+// you get:
+this.props.state = {
+    Shoes: {},
+    Colors: {}
+}
+ </code></pre>

 ## I want a custom "actions" name
 <blockquote>